The multicore operator is an extension of the IEC 61131-3 standard.

 The operation is atomic, which means that it cannot be interrupted by another task.
 This also applies to multicore platforms.

-For example, the call in the program is dwOldValue := TEST_AND_SET(dw);
+For example, the call in the program is dwOldValue := TEST_AND_SET(dw);, in which the variables dwOldValue and dw must be of data type DWORD.

 Example